JeanVinge/NewYorkTimes/README.md

 ## Modules

-Here will be explained each project and how they work.
+Here will be explained each project and the modules inside and what they are responsible for.

 - [App](/App/README.md)
 - [Appearence](/Appearence/README.md)